mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 Unlike for SWE, there aren't many resources out there to explore EE intern compensation.
 Here are a few resources for SWE intern compensation, just know that at the same company, EE interns will make slightly less than their SWE counterparts, and this difference extends throughout the entire career.

 For example, At Apple, a first-time EE intern gets put at the $36-$40/hr band while a first time SWE intern gets at the $41-44/hr band.
-This is similar at Facebook as well where the EE interns get $7k/mo while the SWE inters get $8k/mo.
+This is similar at Facebook as well where the EE interns get $7k/mo while the SWE interns get $8k/mo.
 At Microsoft, SWE and EE interns and new grads (NGs) actually receive the same compensation, but this isn't very common, Microsoft is the only company I know that offers this.

 ### Explore More Numbers